 Madame Kelly lives in Lincoln, Maine with her husband Paul.
 She has one son, Paul, and two daughters, Erin and Meghan.
 She has taught at Lee Academy for more than 20 years.
 She received her Bachelor of Education from the University of Moncton in New Brunswick, Canada.
 Early in her career she worked for a private elementary school in Portland where she developed and implemented a French language program.
 Here at LA, she teaches 4 levels of French, ESL and a Survey of Language and Culture class.
 She is advisor to the French club and she manages the school store which raises money to fund trips to Quebec.
 In her spare time Madame Kelly enjoys skiing, swimming and kayaking.

-Mr. Larrivee is now entering his second year at Lee Academy after a productive first year in the math department.
+Mr. Larrivee has been a math teacher at LA since 2011.
+In 2017 he added Photography and Digital Art to his teaching repertoire.
 Before arriving at Lee Academy, he taught mathematics and computer science at Biddeford High School for 21 years.
 He earned his mechanical engineering degree from the Community College of Rhode Island, as well as a Bachelor of Arts in Mathematics from Rhode Island College, and a Master’s of Science in Instructional Education.
 He has a passion for art and holds a degree from the New Hampshire Institute of Art in Photography.
 In his spare time, he enjoys riding his Honda 750.